rosenpass/rosenpass/papers/whitepaper.md

 #### Envelope cookie field

 The initiator, on receiving a CookieReply message, decrypts `cookie_encrypted` and stores the `cookie_value` for the session into `peer[sid].cookie_value` for a limited time (120 seconds).
-This value is then used to set `cookie` field set for subsequent messages and retransmissions to the responderas follows:
+This value is then used to set `cookie` field set for subsequent messages and retransmissions to the responder as follows:

 ```pseudorust
 if (peer.cookie_value.is_none()  ||  seconds_since_update(peer[sid].cookie_value) >= 120) {